 The hardware for attaching the steering wheel has been packed within the steering wheel, beneath the steering wheel cap.
-Carefully remove the cover by inserting a small flat screwdriver into one of the three snap locations, and slowly prying up on the steering wheel cap to remove the hardware.
+Carefully pry off the steering wheel cap and remove the hardware.

 IMPORTANT!
 Do not use impact tools to install or remove the steering wheel.
 Doing so can over-torque and damage the fastener.